geneichinose/capstone_project_24_1_report/README.md

 1. The best set of features are lune_lat and lune_lon.
 Adding additional features Mxx, Myy, ..., eig1, eig2, eig3 only caused overfitting and unstable decision bondaries.

-2. SVC classifier works best compared to the other 9 classifier methods because it satisified all the necessary crieria: a) highest recall with reasonable false alarm rate (ok f1-score), b) decison boundaries and class probabilities that are easy to explain, c) correct classification of conanical sources (i.e., pure explosions and implosions are classified correctly as well as pure earthquakes).
+2. SVC classifier works best compared to the other 9 classifier methods because it satisified all the necessary crieria: a) highest recall with reasonable false alarm rate (reasonable f1-score), b) decison boundaries and class probabilities that are easy to explain, c) correct classification of conanical sources (i.e., pure explosions and implosions are classified correctly as well as pure earthquakes).
 Decision boundaries are easy to explain because they can be represented by smooth contours rather than notches or islands/pockets of classes embedded in each other.

 3. Below is a summary of metrics from difference classifiers